tvanpat/tvanpat/_portfolio/data_model_cassandra.md

 >df = pd.read_json('<filename>.json', lines=True)

-A sample of this log data in a dataframe is shown below:
+A sample of this log data in a data frame is shown below:
 <img src="/images/port/data_model/log-data_example.png" alt="Log File Example">

 The data schema for the log dataset is: